Across the Board (ATB) Cuts and School Finance

 Iowa school districts are subject to chapter 24 of Iowa Code regarding budgeting.
 The authorized expenditures of a school district shall not exceed the lesser of the budget for that year which was certified or amended under section 24.17 or the authorized budget.
 The authorized budget is the sum of the combined district cost for the year, the actual miscellaneous income received for the year, and the actual unspent balance of the authorized budget from the preceding year.
 The budget authority, with the exception of the miscellaneous income, is granted to the school district as of July 1 of the budget year.
 This is true without regard to whether property taxes that fund the authority are delinquent or state aid is reduced during the year.
 This provides stability to school districts that have negotiated salaries and certified budgets by April 15 prior to the start of the fiscal year, as required by law.
-This can cause some unique budgeting and reporting issues for districts that already have the full budgetary authority to expend when an across-the-board cut is ordered.
+This can cause some unique budgeting and reporting issues for districts that already have the full budgetary authority to expend when an across the board (ATB) cut is ordered.

 When state revenues fall short of the estimates used to create the state budget, an ATB cut could be ordered during the budget year after the budgets and appropriations have been set.
 The ATB cut reduces revenues to a district but does not reduce the amount of money a district can expend within its authorized budget.
 An ATB cut applies to all state General Fund expenditures without regard to need or priority (Iowa Code subsection 8.31(5)), and the cut is distributed within the school finance formula on a per pupil basis calculated wtih weighted enrollment (Iowa Code section 257.16).
 This has occurred a few times in the history of Iowa education funding during times of economic stress.
 The most recent was in fiscal year 2010.
 Districts have basically three options when revenues are cut: (1) reduce expenditures where possible, (2) use funds on hand, or (3) levy for the cash reserve tax.